Joseph31416/Joseph31416/README.md

 > /'Joseph31416/

-I'm a machine learning enthusiasts who enjoys applying machine learning techniques to the problems that I come across.
-I'm also a web developer who enjoys building web applications to help my community.
-I'm currently an undergraduate at the National University of Singapore, completing a double degree programme in mathematics and computer science.
+I'm a machine learning enthusiasts who enjoys participating in data science competitions and using machine learning techniques to solve interesting problems.
+I'm also a Web Developer who enjoys building web applications to help my community.
+I'm currently an undergraduate at the National University of Singapore, completing a Double Degree Programme in Mathematics and Computer Science.

 ### 👷 Machine Learning Projects